emilyrosenberg/grain-free-friend/README.md

 #### CSS
 The CSS code was validated with the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 There are no errors.

+#### JavaScript
+This project does not include custom JavaScript.

 #### Python
 Python code was formatted during development in VS Code with the [black](https://pypi.org/project/black/) linter.

-#### JavaScript
-This project does not include custom JavaScript.
-All functions are performing as expected.

 ### User Stories Testing
-All user stories were tested with the website's functionality.
+All user stories were tested with the deployed website's functionality.
 These are the results:

 | User Story | Pass | Details |
 | :- | :-: | :-|